yihui/yihui.org/content/en/2019-07-16-romain-lesur.md

 ## Romain's other contributions

-Besides **pagedown**, I have seen Romain help me in several other Github repositories that I maintain, although I didn't ask him to.
+Besides **pagedown**, I have seen Romain help me in several other GitHub repositories that I maintain, although I didn't ask him to.
 To be clear, I do need help, and always do.
-Below is an incomplete list of Github issues with which Romain has helped recently:
+Below is an incomplete list of GitHub issues with which Romain has helped recently:

 - [rstudio/bookdown#733](https://github.com/rstudio/bookdown/issues/733) (Margin/div bug when rendering gitbook).
 Multiple users had confirmed the bug, but I was too busy and lazy to install both Pandoc 2.7.2 and 2.7.3 to test it by myself.
 Romain did the vast majority of the debugging work, identified the root cause, and made it trivially easy for me to fix the issue.